Mackmiller/corporate-employee/README.md

 ### Deployment

-- the game is accessible and ready to play at https://mackmiller.github.io/corporate-employee/
+- the game is accessible and ready to play [here](https://mackmiller.github.io/corporate-employee/?#!)

 ### Contributors